Starts at $0 + NY state fee and only takes 5-10 minutes

 As a result, some single-member LLCs don’t have to obtain an EIN (though many do).
 You can apply for one for free with the IRS.
 If you’d rather not mess with extra paperwork, our EIN service can help.

 The default tax status of an LLC is to be a “disregarded entity” for federal tax purposes.
 Basically, the LLC itself doesn’t pay taxes; the LLC’s owner does by reporting the business income on their personal returns.
 This is known as pass-through taxation.
-This status only changes if the SMLLC elects to be taxed as a C corporation or S corporation (usually for a self-employment tax break).
+This status only changes if the SMLLC elects to be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page) (usually for a self-employment tax break).

 In a lot of states, this process repeats on the state level.
 And you will report your share of business profits on your New York annual return.
 However, if you choose to have your LLC taxed as a corporation at the federal level, you’ll also be taxed as a corporation for New York state tax purposes.